nsidc/dataset-search-services/DEVELOPMENT.md

 Run the unit tests with `rake spec:unit`.

+## Libre Metrics Client gem

+This project uses a gem that is hosted internally at NSIDC for metrics collection.
+If you are working on this project outside of NSIDC's intranet, you will need to remove the line in `Gemfile` that installs the gem `libre_metrics_client` before running `bundle install`.
+No other changes are required; the logic in `lib/nsidc_open_search/app.rb` is setup to gracefully handle a failure to import the gem.

 ## Acceptance tests

 Acceptance tests are a little trickier.
 One way to run them on your local dev machine is thus: